VirtusLab/git-machete/README.md

 ## Install

-We suggest 3 alternative ways of installation.
+We suggest a couple of alternative ways of installation.

 **Bash and zsh completion scripts are provided** in completion/ directory, see [wiki for their installation instructions](https://github.com/VirtusLab/git-machete/wiki).

 Note: as for now git-machete runs on Python 2.7, we're planning to migrate to Python 3 soon (#35).

+### Using AUR (Arch Linux only)

+Install the AUR package [git-machete](https://aur.archlinux.org/packages/git-machete) using an AUR helper of your preference.

 ### Using make with sudo